bscny/git-practice/week-09/readme.md

 2. `cd /etc/nginx/`
 3. `sudo vim nginx.conf`
     - ![image02](https://github.com/bscny/git-practice/blob/main/assets/images/week_09/2.png)
-    - now problem **might** comes, if you have `E212: Can't open file for writing` while saving files your vim, then you need to straightly go to step 15 first and come back after that
+    - now problem **might** comes, if you have `E212: Can't open file for writing` while saving files on your vim, then you need to straightly go to step 15 first and come back after that
 4. go to line 8, you can see a typo, fix that
 5. after that let's try running nginx, `sudo systemctl start nginx` or `sudo nginx`
     - you will get `nginx: [emerg] bind() to 0.0.0.0:80 failed (98: Address already in use)` since we have a fake server running